-Buy and Build a First Aid Kit
+Buy and build a First Aid Kit

-When buying premade kits, consider the group size or the estimated number of people who might be using it in the workplace or at home.
-Also, consider buying a first aid kit that is specific to the needs of the workplace or a household.
+When buying premade kits, consider the group size or the estimated number of people who might be using them in the workplace or at home.
+Also, consider buying a first aid kit specific to the needs of the workplace or a household.
 It is much better to have individual kits on top of the group’s first aid kit to be able to treat personal nicks and scratches.

-We have prepared a checklist of everything you need to have a first aid kit, along with some tips on how you can get the best use of it.
+We have prepared a checklist of everything you need to have in a first aid kit, along with some tips on how you can get the best use of it.